- Windows 11 is finally here and a lot of users have already installed it on their PCs to experience the brand new features and improvements.

 The 11th app for Windows 11 (get the reference?!) is called Franz, and it’s one of my favorites.
 Basically, the app combines all the popular social media apps under one roof.
 Whatsapp.
 Instagram, Slack, you name it, are all supported.

 This means you no longer have to open multiple tabs in Chrome to access each social media individually.
 Plus, juggling between all these mediums simultaneously is a breeze.

 A must-have for anyone who needs to interact with multiple social media platforms at once.

 Yes, most of them should work just fine on Windows 10, and developers ensure backward compatibility for the apps.

 2. What is the best video player for Windows 11?

 Our pick for the best video players is the VLC media player.
-It is one of the oldest and famous players out there and is free to use.
+It is one of the oldest and most famous players out there and is free to use.
 However, the most significant advantage of VLC is it right out just works without creating a fuss.